A FAMILY NAMING TRADITION

 A NOTE WORTH MAKING

-A family that produced more than twenty Harvard and Yale graduates over eight generations, and kept meticulous track of ancestors back to Norman Cheshire, miscounted the Johns.
+A family that produced more than fifty Harvard and Yale graduates over eight generations, and kept meticulous track of ancestors back to Norman Cheshire, miscounted the Johns.
 This seems like exactly the kind of thing Abraham Davenport would have wanted candles brought to sort out.

 The Jr. Problem: The Double John Sidney Davenport Jr.